Q & A on the Connecticut Direct Payment Permit Program

 CAN A DIRECT PAYMENT PERMIT HOLDER ISSUED A "BLANKET" COPY OF ITS DIRECT PAYMENT PERMIT FOR ITEMS PURCHASED ON A RECURRING BASIS?

 Yes, but only for those purchases that are similar in type and are of a recurring nature.
 Blanket permits are valid indefinitely or until the permit is suspended or revoked.

-A direct payment permit holder must keep a copy of the permit, bills, or invoices for at least six years from the date the items or services are purchased.
+A Direct Payment Permit holder must keep a copy of the permit, the bills or invoices for at least six years from the date that the items or services are purchased.

 Subcontractors should continue to sell taxable renovation labor on resale to the contractors to which they are subcontracted using the Sales & Use Tax Resale Certificate.

 The Direct Payment Permit holder must self-assess use tax on all materials and supplies installed or permanently placed in the renovation construction project, and on the renovation labor for the project.